NattapongSiri/permutator/readme.md

 });
 ```
 ## The `copy` module
 This crate split into two modules.
 One is root module which can be used in most of the case.
 Another is `copy` module which require that the type implement `Copy` trait.
 The root module return value as a collection of `&T`, except all Heap permutaiton family.
 The `copy` module always return value as a collection of `T`.
-There's no Heap permutation function in `copy` module because it did permutation in place.
+There's no Heap permutation in `copy` module because it did permutation in place.
 There's no copy nor create any reference.
-### Note
-All heap permutation iterators are also in "copy" module.
-This is because `K-Permutation` iterator family depends on `HeapPermutation` iterator family but `HeapPermutation` iterator family in root module doesn't require `T` to implement `Copy` trait while `K-Permutation` iterator family require `T` to implement `Copy` trait.
-However, both `copy` and root module do exactly the same operation.
-There's no copy nor borrow operation as the algorithm itself do permutation in place.
 ## Get a permutation at specific point, not an iterator style.
 It crate provides 2 functions to get a cartesian product or k-permutation:
 - get_cartesian_for